10 January 2023

 LACROIX Electronics

-Therefore, whenever our teams detect an opportunity to integrate more modern technologies, we let the companies that we are supporting know while always considering the constraints in relation to production volume.
+When our teams detect an opportunity to integrate more modern technologies, we inform the companies we support, always taking into account the constraints linked to production volume.

-This 360° perspective on redesign is our best promise for long-term production to maximize cost control.
+This 360° vision of the redesign constitutes our best promise of long-term production to maximize cost control.

 Technology is evolving very quickly, and issues of competitiveness are enormous.
 This leads to finding the best balance between newness and security: technological security in the sense of reliability and security of supplies.